wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 Sometime I get better than “maybe,” - sometimes I get “That's a great idea, but how will you make money?”

 So instead of asking, we decided to find out for ourselves.
-Here’s how it started:
+But first, let's go back to the beginning.

 # The Beginning, Sort of